ravir4/DevOpsInsights/risk_cd.md

 # Integrating Deployment Risk analytics with Continuous Delivery

+In this page,
+- All references to pipeline are references to Continuous Delivery pipelines.
+For more information, see [the official documentation](../ContinuousDelivery/pipeline_working.html).

+- Deployment Risk Analysis refers to a capability in the IBM DevOps Insights offering.

-You can instrument pipelines for {{site.data.keyword.contdelivery_full}} to use {{site.data.keyword.DRA_short}}' Deployment Risk analysis capabilities.
-For more information about Continuous Delivery pipelines, see [the official documentation](../ContinuousDelivery/pipeline_working.html).
+You can instrument pipeline jobs to leverage Deployment Risk analysis capabilitiey.
+Here are the high level steps:

+- Add {{site.data.keyword.DRA_short}} to your toolchain.
+TODO TODO: Can we add a screenshot of this or link to another documentation?

-After you add {{site.data.keyword.DRA_short}} to your toolchain, you can instrument your pipelines to publish build, deployment, and test records to it.
+- Instrument your pipelines to publish build, deployment, and test records to it.

-After your pipeline starts publishing data to {{site.data.keyword.DRA_short}}, define risk policies.
-You can enforce risk policies by adding gate jobs to your pipeline.
+- Define risk policies.
+Add Gate job to your pipeline to enforce the risk policy.
 For more information about defining risk policies, see [Creating policies and rules](./risk_policies.html#policies_and_rules).

 ## Preparing pipeline stages and jobs
 {: #integrate_pipeline}